How Many Carbon Monoxide Detectors Do I Need?

 Key Factors for Coverage

 - Multi-Level Homes: Install a detector on every floor, including the basement and any habitable attic spaces.
-CO gas mixes with air and can travel throughout the house, so a single unit on the ground floor is insufficient.
+CO gas mixes with air and can travel throughout the house, meaning a single unit on the ground floor is simply insufficient for comprehensive protection.

 - Square Footage: For larger homes or long hallways, a single detector may not be loud enough to be heard everywhere.
 Install additional units to bridge the gap between living spaces and sleeping quarters.

-- Attached Garages: Homes with attached garages are at higher risk for CO entry from idling vehicles.
-Place a detector near (but not inside) the entryway from the garage to the house to catch fumes before they spread.
+- Attached Garages: Homes with attached garages face a higher risk for CO entry from idling vehicles.
+Place a detector near (but not inside) the entryway from the garage to the house to catch fumes before they can spread indoors.

-By calculating your needs based on levels and sleeping zones, you ensure that no matter where you are in the home, you will be alerted to danger.
+By strategically calculating your needs based on levels and sleeping zones, you can rest comfortably knowing that you will be alerted to potential danger no matter where you are in the home.

 Where Should Carbon Monoxide Detectors Be Placed?